 - Prism is the only laboratory to offer a prediction of the likely sources of chemicals in the home, so that an action plan can be created.

-- Prism is the only laboratory with enough sensitivity to detect the chemicals emitted from growing mould in the home.
+- Prism is the only laboratory with enough sensitivity to pick up mold VOCs in the home.

-- Prism has been a leader in the use of thermal desorption tubes (TDT) for indoor air analysis.
+- Prism has been a leader in the US of using TDT or thermal desorption tubes for indoor air analysis.
 These tubes allow for easy low cost collection and analysis of your indoor air sample.

 - Prism has been an innovator in developing tests that try to look at all the chemicals in your air, not a select set defined by regulatory groups.